 Egg coffee is growing in popularity in Vietnam.
 It is rich like a dessert.
 This coffee combines hot coffee with condensed milk, sugar, and an egg yolk.
 For this vegan girl, I’ll stick with an ordinary cup of coffee, thanks!

 Morocco has a special spiced coffee called café des épices.
 It is created by mixing together coffee beans and a blend of spices.
 The spice blend includes sesame seeds, black pepper, nutmeg, cassia bark (cinnamon) and cumin seeds.
 Everything is ground up together, creating a fragrant and spicy brew.

 As you can see, there are so many different coffee traditions around the world, even though everything is made with coffee beans.
 Whether it’s a traditional ceremony or method of brewing and serving, coffee is universally enjoyed by the people of so many nations worldwide.

 At home in Canada, we love coffee just as much as anywhere else in the world.
 Whether it’s meeting a friend at a coffee shop for conversation and drinks, or enjoying a cup of coffee first thing in the morning at home, drinking coffee is part of my daily routine.
-You can make a cup at home and save money in the process by taking advantage of Keurig discount codes.
-Saving money on coffee means more money for other things, like travel!
-Or…more coffee.
-I won’t judge.
+I’ve started writing about my favorite coffee shops in Canada.
+Right now, I have a guide to Ottawa coffee shops and my favorite cafe in Quebec City.

 PIN this image to your Pinterest board for future reference!
 Click the top left corner.